spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 ## Entity name is not unique

-Names of transfers, transfer properties, database tables, database columns, methods, and constants should be unique. to the extent of making it impossible to accidentally match the name of a core entity introduced in future.
+Names of transfers, transfer properties, database tables, database columns, methods, and constants should be unique to the extent of making it impossible to accidentally match the name of a core entity introduced in future.

-If minor or major release introduces an entity with the same name, the entity in your project might change behavior or cause issues.
+If a minor or major release introduces an entity with the same name, the entity in your project might change behavior or cause issues.

 ### Making entity names unique

 To avoid unexpected issues and achieve the same result, make the names of entities unique.
-This section contains examples of transfer, table, and method names.
+This section contains examples of transfer, database table, and method names.
 You can apply the same solution to any other entity.

 #### Examples of code and related errors